Building a Corpus

 Corpus size and composition

 Report the final size and composition of your corpus.
-Include a summary table or descriptive statistics: number of texts, breakdown by source, time distribution, word count range, languages represented.
+Include a summary table or descriptive statistics.
+Useful fields include number of texts, breakdown by source, time distribution, word count range, and languages represented.

 Documentation and access

 Describe how you organized and stored your data.
-Mention your naming convention, metadata spreadsheet, and backup procedures.
+Mention your naming convention and metadata spreadsheet.
+Add your backup procedures.
 If your corpus is drawn from publicly available sources, note whether and how other researchers could reconstruct it.
-This connects to the FAIR principles covered in the Getting Started Guide — Step 2.
+This connects to the FAIR principles covered in Getting Started, Step 2.

 Ask yourself

 If another researcher read only your methodology chapter, could they reconstruct your corpus?
-If the answer is no, you need to add more detail about your selection criteria, search strategy, or filtering process.
+If the answer is no, you need to add more detail about your selection criteria and search strategy.
+You probably need more on filtering as well.

 Common Pitfalls

-These are the problems that most frequently weaken corpus-based thesis work.
+These problems most often weaken corpus-based thesis work.
 Each one is avoidable with planning.

-Undocumented selection criteria.
+Undocumented selection criteria weaken the project.
 You collected texts but cannot clearly explain why these texts and not others.
-This makes your corpus appear arbitrary and undermines the credibility of your analysis.
+The corpus then appears arbitrary, and the credibility of your analysis takes a hit.
 Fix: write your criteria before you search, and record every decision.

-Selection bias.
-Your corpus systematically over-represents certain perspectives, sources, or time periods because of how you searched.
-For example, searching only English-language sources for a study of Korean domestic debate, or collecting only articles that support your hypothesis.
+Selection bias can enter through the search.
+Your corpus over-represents certain perspectives or time periods because of how you searched.
+It may also under-represent the sources that would push back on those perspectives.
+For example, you might search only English-language sources for a study of Korean domestic debate, or collect only articles that support your hypothesis.
 Fix: think critically about what your search strategy captures and what it misses.
 Acknowledge limitations honestly.

-Not recording search terms and procedures.
+Unrecorded searches are hard to defend later.
 You ran searches three weeks ago and cannot remember exactly what terms or filters you used.
 Now you cannot describe your collection process accurately or re-run the search if needed.
-Fix: log every search query — date, database, search string, number of results — in a running document or your metadata spreadsheet.
+Fix: log every search query (date, database, search string, number of results) in a running document or your metadata spreadsheet.

-Corpus too large to analyze carefully.
+An oversized corpus can become a liability.
 You collected 1,500 articles because you could, but you do not have time to read and code them all properly.
 The result is either superficial analysis or a last-minute shift to a poorly justified subsample.
 Fix: estimate your analysis time before collecting.
-If close reading takes 15 minutes per text and you have 100 hours for analysis, your practical ceiling is around 400 texts — and that assumes no revisions.
+If close reading takes 15 minutes per text and you have 100 hours for analysis, your practical ceiling is around 400 texts.
+That assumes no revisions.

-Not backing up.
-Your corpus is stored in one location — your laptop, a single USB drive, or a folder you might accidentally delete.
-Fix: maintain at least two backups in different locations (e.g., university cloud storage + external drive).
+A single backup is fragile.
+Your corpus sits on your laptop, an unsynced external drive, a project folder buried inside your downloads, or somewhere else you might accidentally clean out.
+Fix: maintain at least two backups in different locations, such as university cloud storage plus an external drive.
 Do this from day one.

-Inconsistent file management.
-Files are named haphazardly, stored in multiple locations, or lack metadata.
+Inconsistent file management wastes writing time.
+Files are named haphazardly and scattered across multiple locations, with little or no associated metadata.
 When you need to find a specific text during writing, you waste time searching.
-Fix: establish your naming convention and metadata spreadsheet before you start collecting, and stick to it.
+Fix: establish your naming convention and metadata spreadsheet before you start collecting.
+Then stick to it.

-Treating corpus construction as a neutral activity.
-Every decision you make — which sources, which time frame, which search terms — shapes what your corpus can tell you.
-These are methodological choices, not administrative ones.
-Fix: discuss and justify these choices in your methodology chapter, and reflect on how different choices might have produced a different corpus.
+Corpus construction is a methodological activity.
+Every decision you make about sources, time frame, search terms, and inclusion thresholds shapes what your corpus can support.
+These are methodological choices that deserve the same scrutiny as any other analytic decision.
+Fix: discuss and justify these choices in your methodology chapter.
+Reflect on how different choices might have produced a different corpus.

 Key Readings